con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gdong lnga gtsug phud lnga dang ldan/ /
 > zur phud lnga pa me tog thod/ /

-One with a tuft of hair, with a plume of hair,
+With tufts of hair, with plumes of luscious hair,
 With matted hair, with matted locks, chord-tied,[^93-1]
 Wearing a crown, five faced, with five hair tufts,
-Crowned with a flower garland of five strands, (93)
+And crowned with flower garlands of five strands, (93)

 [^93-1]: 'Chord-wearing' (Skt. *mauñjin*) indicates that Mañjuśrī wears the sacred chord of a brahmin.
-In some witnesses of the text, this name is swapped with the name *mauṇḍin* from the following verse, and this can be interpreted to mean that Mañjuśrī has a shaved head (as a renunciate) or that he carries a skull cup (as a practitioner of extreme asceticism).
-The Kangyur translation of the Nāmasaṅgīti indicates that *mauṇḍin* was read both in this verse and the ntext.
+In some witnesses of the text, this name is exchanged with the name *mauṇḍin* from the following verse, and this can be interpreted to mean that Mañjuśrī has a shaved head (as a renunciate) or that he carries a skull cup (as a practitioner of extreme asceticism).
+The Kangyur translation of the Nāmasaṅgīti indicates that *mauṇḍin* was read both in this verse and in the following.
 Regardless, commentators tend to agree that this portion of the text shows how Mañjuśrī can appear with the garb and appearance of various Buddhist and non-Buddhist religious practitioners.

 * 93b: The Kangyur translation suggests reading *mauṇḍī*, which the translator interprets as meaning 'bald'.
 VV, by contrast, interprets *mauṇḍī* as 'bearing a skull [cup]'.
 The ancient translation suggests reading *mauñjin*, which would be refer to one who wears the sacred chord or girdle of a brahmin.
 VM takes *ral pa* as a chord and *muñja* as the belt.
 * 93d: The ancient translation has rendered *pañcacīrakaśekharaḥ* as *zur phud lnga pa me tog thod*, indicating that *śekhara* is understood as a flower garland.
 This is possible, and we reflect it in our translation, but it is not necessary.
 In his introduction to ch.
 4, VV (Tribe 2016: 255) makes it fairly clear that he understands the *śekhara* in question to be formed of five hair braids: ādibuddhaṃ bhagavantaṃ pañcānanam iti pañcamukham, pañcaśikham iti pañcacīrakam, tasyaiva bandhanāt pañcacīrakaśekharaṃ.
 VM, for his part, treats pañcacīraka as a separate name, again evidence that the author probably did not have access to a Sanskrit text.